cultuurnet/uitpas-beheer-silex/language.md

 # Language

-English is used as much as possible throughout the application.
+English is used as much as possible throughout the application code.

 There are a few exceptions to this rule: